smackchat/mixable/README.md

   	The createMixableClass() will automatically create the **multiple inheritance** class.

-##	WHY MIXABLE?
+WHY MIXABLE?

 Mixables is an open source initiative for a multiple inheritance library.
 Which solves the multiple inheritance problem using mixins to literally move functions.

 We want to make it OpenSource because we could not find a better library than ours, and for the chance to grow it and share it with the community.

-##DETAILS FOR CONTRIUTORS
+ DETAILS FOR CONTRIUTORS

 * TEST

 The Test file clearly presents the problem we are trying to solve.
 Lets say you have a class Swimmer that extends Animal.
-However, the class FlyingFish is both a Swimmer a Flyer and¬¬¬ a Animal.
+However, the class FlyingFish is both a Swimmer a Flyer and a Animal.
 Thus we fall into multiple inheritance problem.
 The “Mixables” package solves multiple inheritance with performance and is easy to use.

 * HOW IT WORKS